help your horse keep his shoes

-Help your horse keep his shoes on!
+Help your horse keep his shoes on

-• In basic terms, any horse with any horseshoe is going to have that shoe loosen over time.
+Accidentally yanked shoes are a literal pain in the hoof.
+In basic terms, any horse with any horseshoe is going to have that shoe loosen over time.
 It’s because your horse moves, sometimes gracefully and sometimes not, and his hooves grow.
 His hooves also expand and contract with moisture and movement (or lack of).
 This all plays into the life span of those nails.
 We can, however, look at a lot of factors and make some adjustments.

 horseshoe that was pulled from a hoof and the nails still attached